PEGI shows age limits in games

 The game may seem intimidating to young children.

-The game depicts nudity and / or sexual behaviour or sexual references.
+The game depicts nudity and/or sexual behavior or sexual references.

 The game refers to or depicts drug use.